-Beginning in 2017-18, we offer three classifications of teams.
-Fulfillment of teams in each classification will be entirely dependent upon the number of players registering for the various classifications in each grade.
-Team selection and player classification for all players will be re-established at the beginning of each season – team rosters will no longer carry over from one season to the next.
+For the 2018-19 season, we plan to offer three possible classifications of teams.
+Fulfillment of teams in each classification will be entirely dependent upon the number of players registering for the various classifications in each grade and independent talent evaluations.
+Team selection and player classification for all players may be re-established at the beginning of each season depending on classification of teams.

-- Select teams – Athletic-level teams will be created for 4th, 5th, and 6th grade, and for both boys and girls.
+- Select teams – Athletic-level teams will be created for 5th and 6th grades.
 These teams are designed for advanced players who are interested in a more competitive basketball experience.
 Select teams will be determined by tryout/assessment, with recommendations made by independent evaluators from outside the Madeira Rec Basketball and the MHS/MMS programs.
 Select teams will have 8-12 players, depending on the assessment of the evaluators.
 Select teams will practice twice per week.
 They will play a 20-game schedule at an appropriately competitive level within the CPYBL organization.
 They will also participate in a preseason preview event, an in-season holiday tournament, and the CPYBL postseason tournament.
-Games, and possibly practices, may require slightly extra travel compared with recreational-level teams.
+Games, and possibly practices, may require extra travel compared with recreational-level teams.
 Players chosen for Select teams will be required to pay a supplemental $80 fee after the initial registration fee to cover the incremental cost of the Select program.

-- High Rec teams – High Rec teams will be created for 4th, 5th, and 6th grades, depending on interest level.
+- High Rec teams – High Rec teams may be created for 5th and 6th grades, depending on interest and evaluated talent levels.
 These teams are for players who are interested in playing additional games and would like a moderately competitive experience.
 High Rec teams will also be determined by tryout/assessment, with recommendations made by independent evaluators from outside the Madeira Rec Basketball and the MHS/MMS programs.
 High Rec teams will have no more than 10 players per team.
 High Rec teams will practice once per week, however they will play a 20-game schedule against similar levels of competition with the CPYBL organization.
 (The CPYBL will place these teams in a classification called "Athletic C".)
 They will also participate in the CPYBL postseason tournament.
 Players chosen for High Rec teams will be required to pay a supplemental $30 fee after the initial registration fee to cover the incremental cost of additional games.

 - Recreational teams – Rec-level teams will be created for all grades, beginning in 3rd grade and extending through high school.
-In 3rd grade, and for 7th-12th grades, all players regardless of interest and skill will be placed on a Rec-level team.
-For 4th, 5th, and 6th grades, Rec-level teams will be created through the registration process.
+In 3rd & 4th grades as well as 7th-12th grades, all players regardless of interest and skill will be placed on a Rec-level team.
+For 5th and 6th grades, Rec-level teams will be created through the registration process.
 Players who are new to the game and/or at an introductory skill level, as well as those players who prefer a less competitive game experience, are encouraged to play on a Rec-level team.
 Additionally, players who are not recommended for either a Select or High Rec team will also be placed on a Rec-level team.
-Rec teams will be newly drafted each year.
-For 4th/5th/6th grades, teams will be created through a selection process to take place after Select/High Rec tryouts have been completed.
+Rec teams may be newly drafted each year.
+For 5th & 6th grades, teams will be created through a selection process to take place after Select/High Rec tryouts have been completed.
 3rd grade Rec teams are developed through a selection process overseen by Madeira Rec Basketball leadership, with input provided by physical education instructors in the schools.
 Every attempt is made to create parity across each of the Rec-level teams for all grades.
 Rec-level teams will practice once per week.
 Rec teams will play a 10-game schedule, and will participate in the CPYBL postseason tournament.
 Initial registration fees cover the entire cost of the program for Rec-level players.

 How do I make my choice of classification?